logzio/logz-docs/_source/logzio_collections/_tracing-sources/go-otel-auto.md

 ##### Download the general instrumentation packages

-These packages are required to enable instrumentation for your code regardless the type of application that you need to instrument.
+These packages are required to enable instrumentation for your code regardless of the type of application that you need to instrument.

 To download these packages, run the following command from the application directory: